 KOHO and Simplii Financial are great options for different reasons.

-If you want to spend more cash and use less credit, the KOHO Prepaid Card is the top prepaid card in Canada.
+If you want to spend more cash and use less credit, KOHO is an excellent choice.
 Add on its savings rate, and you have a perfect combo.

-You can easily pair KOHO with Simplii’s free chequing account ($400 bonus), and also use this bank for GIC and mutual fund investments if that’s your preference.
+You can easily pair KOHO with Simpliiโs free chequing account ($300 bonus) and also use this bank for GIC and mutual fund investments if thatโs your preference.

 For free credit building, the Simplii Cash Back Visa can help if you make payments on time and use the card responsibly.
 Alternatively, you can consider the no-fee Tangerine Money-Back Credit Card.